ManjuPenumarthi/Creditcard_Trans_Customer_Segmentation/README.md

 First, we preprocessed the 16 million customer transaction records that made up the data that was provided and then grouped the customers based on the unique customer identifier.

 **Steps:**
+# Handling Missing Data:
-**Handling Missing Data:** Checked the dataset for null values and appended proper values where possible.
+Checked the dataset for null values and appended proper values where possible.
 The dataset consists of ~16 million rows and 11 columns.
 We replaced the missing values in the Merchant Name, Merchant City, and Merchant State columns with the most frequent value(mode).

-# Feature Engineering
+# Feature Engineering:
 Selected and transformed the relevant features in the dataset to improve the performance of a machine learning algorithm.
 **1. Industry Types:**
 ● **SIC Codes:** The SIC codes represent the merchant category.
 There are a total of 537 unique SIC codes in the dataset provided.